g-lalevee/ApigeeProxy4AppSheet/README.md

 - Create/upload specification
 - Create API Product / Developer App. (copy API Key)

-> To be done only once for the first collection of the GCP Project
+> Notee:
-> To be redone for each project (one extension = 1 GCP project)
+> To be done only once for the first collection of the GCP Project.
+To be redone for each project (one extension = 1 GCP project)

 ![Apigee](Images/apigee.jpg)